SunHao-0/healer/README.md

 Unlike Syzkaller, Healer does not use an empirical [choice-table](https://github.com/google/syzkaller/blob/master/prog/prio.go), but detects the influence relationships between syscalls by dynamically removing calls in the minimized call sequences and observing coverage changes, and uses the influence relationships to guide the generation and mutation of call sequences.
 In addition, Healer also uses a different architectural design than Syzkaller.

-When the [refactoring](https://github.com/SunHao-0/healer/tree/refactor) code is stable, we will add more information about how Healer works in the documentation.

 ## Build Healer

 Healer is written in pure rust, except for some patching code.
 Therefore, [rust](https://www.rust-lang.org/) toolchain should be installed first.